Orna Ross's crowdfunding project: Secret Rose: A two-in-one book tribute in replica of an 1897 first edition.

-This meant special paper, special binding, intricate gilt impressed cover (see left) and other lovely details that were beyond the budget of an indie author.
+This meant special paper, special binding, intricate gilt impressed cover and other lovely details that were beyond the budget of an indie author.

 I decided that for this specialist project, I would ask for support from readers and Yeats fans in advance.
 If enough people were interested, the book would be made.
-If not, then I'd have to forego the dream…
+If not, I'd forego the dream.

-What I didn't expect was to find that the crowdfunding experience, in itself, would be so rewarding and thought-provoking.
+What I didn't expect was to find that the crowdfunding experience, in itself, would be so rewarding, so thought-provoking and so good for me, as an author who publishes her own work, forcing me to up my marketing game.

-It has made me think deeply about the gifts of writing and reading, about the power dynamics of giving and receiving, and about how it feels to make ourselves vulnerable by asking for help.
+It allowed me to think much bigger than the ebooks and print-on-demand that I usually publish.
+It has made me think deeply about the gifts of writing and reading, the power dynamics of giving and receiving.

 Amanda Palmer: “So many people are afraid to ask for help, and it paralyzes their lives and relationships.”